molgenis/systemsgenetics/genotype-aligner/README.md

 The genotype aligener contains test data.
 For the genotype data to align we use HapMap3 data and as a reference we use 1000G data.

-This dataset is always tested when building the project and by or Jenkins server (http://www.molgenis.org/jenkins/job/systemsgenetics/nl.systemsgenetics$genotype-aligner/)
+This dataset is always tested when building the project and by our Jenkins server (http://www.molgenis.org/jenkins/job/systemsgenetics/nl.systemsgenetics$genotype-aligner/)

 ### HapMap3 data